Suzanne Lacy: Performance art

 Between 1991 and 2001, Lacy staged The Oakland Projects, a community performance art project, with TEAM (Teens, Educators, Artists, Media Makers) members.
 The Oakland Projects aimed to engage local California youth in consciousness-raising discussions about police brutality, social injustice, education, and other social issues.
-Participants did not ‘perform’ in the traditional sense, but instead mirrored the social stereotypes that they see within in their community.
+Participants did not 'perform' in the traditional sense, but instead mirrored the social stereotypes that they see in their community.
 The Roof is On Fire (1993–1994) was a two-year project in which Lacy and collaborators developed media literacy classes for Oakland youth, and conducted a one-night performance piece.
 More than 200 young people had conversations in cars about race, class, gender, inequality, and other issues.
 Observers were asked to listen in on the conversations.
 The students trained in independent media created a documentary of the performance, which was covered on mainstream news stations.